Born from NASA technology and perfected for sleep.

 This is an intimate position where you are face-to-face with your legs intertwined all night.
 Seen as highly romantic, this position also shows a lack of independence from each other.

-The big question is whether or not sleeping with a partner helps or hinders your beauty sleep.
+The big question is whether or not sleeping with a partner helps or hinders your sleep.
 Well, in 2022, the University of Arizona published a study that said sleeping with a partner can actually help with a number of sleep issues like sleep apnea and insomnia, as well as overall sleep quality, which is great news for couples who like to cosy up.
-Many researchers theorise that sleeping with someone reduces stress, which is often the cause of interrupted REM sleep, and makes us feel safer.

 If you’re a night owl and they’re an early bird, it can be hard to find a middle ground so you don’t disturb each other.
 However, it’s important to have a conversation about how much sleep you both need and how to compromise without losing out.

 Share with a duvet-hogger?
 It’s simple – get your own!
 Couples having separate bedding is common in lots of European countries like Germany and across Scandinavia, and it makes sense.
-By having your own covers, you can choose the material and thickness that you prefer, without worrying about what your partner likes.
+By having your own covers, you can choose the material and thickness that you prefer without worrying about what your partner likes.

 If you and your partner do have separate sleep schedules: maybe one of you gets ready before dawn or the other unwinds with games until after midnight, then earplugs and an eye mask can be a super easy solution.
 Blocking out noise and light will help the sleeper drift off in comfort while the other person doesn’t have to worry about disturbing them.

 Finally, one of the best ways to sleep better as a couple is to sleep separately!
 Although it can feel like this means something is wrong, it’s actually the opposite.
 If you have the space, talk through what you need from your sleep schedule and if separate beds are the solution.
-For many couples, a “sleep divorce” is a fantastic compromise to revitalise the rest of their relationship.
+For many couples, a sleep divorce is a fantastic compromise to revitalise the rest of their relationship.

 See all articles by Brett Janes